 Oxfordshire Flood Alleviation Scheme approved

-On 15 July 2024, the Oxfordshire Planning and Regulatory Committee met to consider the application by the Environment Agency for the Oxfordshire Flood Alleviation Scheme (OFAS).
+On 15 July 2024, the Oxfordshire Planning and Regulatory Committee met to consider the application by the Environment Agency (EA) for the Oxfordshire Flood Alleviation Scheme (OFAS).
 I spoke as an objector.
 My main concern was that the officer’s report focussed nearly exclusively on the environmental harms, but seemed to assume that there was understanding (and agreement) about the benefits of the scheme.

 Here’s what I said: